dishap22/shell/README.md

 # mini-project-1-template

 # Description
+- `activities.c` & `activities.h`: sorts and prints background processes
 - `config.c` & `config.h`: define and configure system variables like root directory, system name, username, etc. and handle sigchld from background processes terminating
 - `execute.c` & `execute.h`: further tokenizes each line into commands and their respective arguments. calls required functions accordingly
 - `headers.h`: maintains list of all C standard and custom headers used in this shell
 -  `hop.c` & `hop.h`: implements functionality to change directories
+- `iman.c` & `iman.h`: uses sockets to retrieve man pages and prints them without headers
 - `log.c` & `log.h`: Create/purge/write to/print from log file
 - `main.c`: main file of the program, handles interaction and program flow
+- `neonate.c` & `neonate.h`: implements neonate function to repeatedly get and print PID of most recent process on system, given time argument
+- `ping.c` & `ping.h`: contains ping command to send signals to process, fg to hand control to a bg process, bg to resume a bg process and helper functions to add/remove bg processes and update the process state
 - `proclore.c` & `proclore.h`: Gets details of a process by PID and prints them
 - `prompt.c` & `prompt.h`: print prompt message based on directory
 - `reveal.c` & `reveal.h`: implements functionality to show contents of a directory
 - `seek.c` & `seek.h`: implements funcionality to search for a specific file/directory
+- `signals.c` & `signals.h`: signal handlers for sigchld, sigstp, sigint

 # Assumptions